Beginning of the main content

 Contraindications

-The contraindications are the same as those for AS-3/SAGM packed red blood cells.
+The contraindications are the same as those of AS-3/SAGM red blood cell concentrates.

 Dosage and administration

-The dosage and administration are the same as those for AS-3/SAGM packed red blood cells.
+The dosage and method of administration are the same as for AS-3/SAGM red blood cell concentrates.

-The transfusion must be completed within four hours after the product leaves the controlled environment.
+The transfusion must be completed within 4 hours of the product leaving the controlled environment.

 Storage

-Red blood cells washed in a closed circuit have a 7-day shelf life in AS-3 when kept between 1°C and 6°C unless irradiated: refer to the red blood cell label.
+Red blood cells washed in a closed circuit have a shelf life of 7 days in AS-3 when stored between 1 and 6°C, unless irradiated: refer to the label on the bag.

-In the event of a discrepancy between the information on this page and what is in the Circular of information, the latter will take precedence.
+In the event of any discrepancy between the information contained on this page and that in the Circular of information, the latter shall prevail.